Category: Foot & Ankle Pain

 Why is plantar fasciitis worst in the morning?

-What’s the fastest thing that helps morning heel pain?
+What is the fastest thing that helps morning heel pain?

-Should I stretch my foot aggressively?
+Should I stretch plantar fasciitis aggressively?

 Do custom orthotics help plantar fasciitis?